brp-optics/TabCeiling/README.md

    menu) and you're already at six, it closes the new tab and loads its URL in the tab you came from.

-Private browsing windows get their own separate budget of six.
+Private browsing windows get their own separate budget.

-Installing the extension does nothing to tabs you already have open — it only reacts to tabs created from that point on.
-For the same reason, there is a 20-second `STARTUP_GRACE_MS` window after browser start during which tab creation is ignored, so session restore can't be mistaken for you opening tabs.
-Verify this yourself before trusting it with a large session: open a few tabs over the limit, force-quit Firefox, reopen, and confirm they all come back.
+## Usage
+1. Install the add-on from https://addons.mozilla.org/en-US/firefox/addon/tab-ceiling/

 ## Configuration

 Open the Firefox menu → **Add-ons** → **Tab Ceiling**.
 The popup shows how much of your budget is spent and lets you change two things:

-- **Tab ceiling** — tabs allowed, 1 to 30.
+- **Tab ceiling**: tabs allowed, 1 to 30.
 Default 6.
-- **Open blocked links here** — on, a blocked link replaces your current page;
+- **Open blocked links here**: if on, a blocked link replaces your current page;
-  off, the tap does nothing.
+  if off, the tap does nothing (new tab will open and close itself).
 Off is harsher.

+3. From the add-ons menu next to the hamburger menu, click on "Tab Ceiling" to open the settings.
+4. I recommend unchecking "Open blocked links here" (v1.1.1 will disable by default).

+## Technical details

+Installing the extension does nothing to tabs you already have open — it only reacts to tabs created from that point on.
+For the same reason, there is a 20-second `STARTUP_GRACE_MS` window after browser start during which tab creation is ignored, so session restore can't be mistaken for you opening tabs.
+You can verify this yourself before trusting it with a large session: open a few tabs over the limit, force-quit Firefox, reopen, and confirm they all come back.

-Both save immediately to `storage.local` and take effect without a restart.
+Configuration changes are saved immediately to `storage.local` and take effect without a restart.
-`STARTUP_GRACE_MS` and `URL_WAIT_MS` remain constants in `background.js` —
+`STARTUP_GRACE_MS` and `URL_WAIT_MS` are constants only exposed in `background.js`.
-they're tuning, not preferences.

 ## Files